This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Searching for flights

-Download the new Skyscanner App, which makes it easier for you to find the best travel deals.
-It’s an all in one flights, hotel and car hire search engine app!
+You can also download the Skyscanner App, which makes it easier for you to find the best travel deals on your mobile.
+It’s an all-in-one flights, hotel and car hire search engine app!

 Go direct to the airlines

-After you have used the flight search engines suggested above and found your best flight, go directly to that airline’s own website and see if you can get it for cheaper.
+After you have used the flight search engines suggested above and found your best flight, we recommend you go directly to that airline’s own website and see if you can get it for cheaper.

-Many airlines have lower fares only available on their own site.
+Many airlines have lower fares only available on their own site, but sometimes the price comparison sites offer better deals.

 Once you have booked your flights, it’s important to protect your investment by getting travel insurance?